cvolm/maxforlive/README.md

 <img src="https://raw.githubusercontent.com/cvolm/max/master/Images/nylon.jpg" width="712">

 Nylon is a chord generator that emulates chord strokes of a guitar.
-Play up to 6 strings per chord, add dynamics by controlling stroke speed, acceleration and velocity, and humanize each stroke by adding some randomness.
+Play up to 6 strings per chord, add dynamics by controlling stroke speed, acceleration and velocity, and humanize each stroke by adding randomness.

 Features:
 * Control the stroke speed